InfiXAI/InfiR2/README.md

 ### Running Evaluations

-Each script uses SLURM for job scheduling and SGLang for efficient inference serving.
+Each script uses slurm for job scheduling and SGLang for efficient inference serving.
 The evaluation pipeline consists of:

 1. Starting an SGLang server with the model
 2. Running evalscope with the specified benchmark

 ## 🙏 Acknowledgements

-* The souces of the presentation videos are SlideLive and YouTuBe.
-* We thank all the authors who spend a great effort to create presentation videos!
-* We thank [CAMEL](https://github.com/camel-ai/camel) for open-source well-organized multi-agent framework codebase.
-* We thank the authors of [Hallo2](https://github.com/fudan-generative-vision/hallo2.git) and [Paper2Poster](https://github.com/Paper2Poster/Paper2Poster.git) for their open-sourced codes.
-* We thank [Wei Jia](https://github.com/weeadd) for his effort in collecting the data and implementing the baselines.
-We also thank all the participants involved in the human studies.
-* We thank all the **Show Lab @ NUS** members for support!
+* We would like to express our gratitude for the following open-source projects: [Slime](https://github.com/THUDM/slime), [Megatron](https://github.com/NVIDIA/Megatron-LM), [TransformerEngine](https://github.com/NVIDIA/TransformerEngine) and [Qwen2.5](https://github.com/QwenLM/Qwen2.5-Math)。

 ---